TimTree/games-by-tim/content/projects/flashcards-for-powerpoint.md

 Rather than simple randomization, Flashcards for PowerPoint shuffles the order of your cards.
 This ensures that you'll see all of your cards once before a card you've already seen appears again.

 Can't think of any flashcard ideas?
-[Try this example set](https://timtree.github.io/download/flashcards-ppt/example/) about the Periodic Table of Elements (up to Uranium).
+[Try this example set](https://github.com/TimTree/flashcards-for-powerpoint/releases/download/v1.2.1/FlashcardsPPTExample1.2.1.pptm) about the Periodic Table of Elements (up to Uranium).

 **Compatible With**

-* -Windows: PowerPoint 2007 or newer
+* Windows: PowerPoint 2007 or newer
-* -Mac: PowerPoint 2011 or newer
+* Mac: PowerPoint 2011 or newer

 _You'll need to enable macros for this project to work._